 Also of interest is that Mora has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 25.79% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Mora telecommute to their jobs.
+Overall, about 25.79% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Mora is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Mora doesn't have a public transportation system that people use for their commute.

 Do you like to read, write and learn?
 If you move to Mora, you'll likely find that many of your neighbors like to as well.
 Mora is one of the more educated communities in America, with a full 60.63% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.